virot/powershellYK/Docs/Commands/powershellYK.md

 Changes the friendlyname of a fingerprint on the YubiKey Bio.

 ### [Request-YubikeyOATHCode](Request-YubikeyOATHCode.md)
-Displays TOTP / HOTP codes for YubiKey OATH credentials
+Displays TOTP / HOTP codes for YubiKey OATH credentials.

 ### [Request-YubikeyOTPChallange](Request-YubikeyOTPChallange.md)
-Send Challaenge to YubiKey
+Send Challaenge to YubiKey.

 ### [Reset-YubikeyFIDO2](Reset-YubikeyFIDO2.md)
 Reset a YubiKey FIDO2 device to factory settings.